ska-telescope/ska-integration-test-harness/README.md

     """Example of a Gherkin step to check the state of the telescope, implemented always accessing the facades devices to write assertions.
     """
+    # in then steps, tools like the TangoEventTracer can be used
+    # to check the events occurred after the command was issued.
+    # Of course, I am assuming in a fixture or in some previous step
+    # the tracer was subscribed to the events of the devices.
+    # I also assume that the tracer has no potentially "old" duplicated
+    # events which may make the test pass even if the telescope is not
     assert_that(event_tracer).described_as(
-        "TMC and CSP should have reached the OFF state within 60 seconds."
+        "TMC should have reached the OFF state within 60 seconds."
     ).within_timeout(60).has_change_event_occurred(
         central_node_facade.central_node, "telescopeState", DevState.OFF
-    ).has_change_event_occurred(
-        csp.csp_master, "State", DevState.OFF
     )

 ```

-A good example of tests script using this test harness is
+A good example of tests script written using this test harness is
 available in the
 [SKA TMC-MID Integration repository](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234)